AstroWa3l/tweepy-bots/README.md

 #### Next we create the code to update status (aka tweeting)

-- What we will do is create a text variable to hold our text we want in the tweet.
-Feel free to modify the below text and then a "chunked" media upload variable to add our images or videos to our tweet.
+- Lets make a variable to hold our tweet's text

 ```python
 text = """How efficient is #Cardano ?